snok/flake8-type-checking/README.md

 ## Supporting the project

-Leave a&nbsp;⭐️&nbsp; if this project helped you!
+Leave a ✯ if this project helped you!

 Contributions are always welcome 👏